ilmanzo/ilmanzo.github.com/content/post/compare_package_versions_across_distros.md

 categories: automation
 tags: [linux, bash, programming, testing, automation, python]
 author: Andrea Manzini
-date: 2023-01-08
+date: 2023-01-09
 ---

-Following on the [previous post](https://ilmanzo.github.io/post/check-last-update-on-packages/), I added an useful feature in order to have more information about a package.
+As a following on [previous post](https://ilmanzo.github.io/post/check-last-update-on-packages/), I added an useful feature in order to have more information about a package.

 Since I maintain some openSUSE packages, I want to be informed if they gets outdated and if other packagers have released newer versions.
-TLDR: This script answers the question "Do some of my openSUSE packages have newer versions in other distros?"
+TLDR: This script now answers the question "Do some of my openSUSE packages have newer versions in other distros?"

 <!--more-->

 You can still find the project repository [on my github](https://github.com/ilmanzo/package_last_update), but we can comment some parts here.

-Other than collecting the package version from Open Build Service, we need to work out how other distro are doing.
+Other than collecting the package version from Open Build Service, we need to find out how the same packages in other distro are doing.
 We could scrape major distros public repositories but turns out there's already an excellent service named [repology](https://repology.org/) that exposes some API that can easily be queried:

 {{< highlight python >}}